ohkrab/archive-old-www/content/docs/configuration/resource-arguments/_index.md

 There are built-in functions that allow to operate on arguments before final template is rendered.

-- `quote` - quotes identifiers in database, for example: table/column names
+- `quote_ident` - quotes identifiers in database, for example: table/column names